TIBCOSoftware/tci-flogo/tools/readme.md

 ```
 gunzip -c wi-cli.tar.gz| docker load
 ```
-### 2. Create a executable shell script in your shell $PATH  called `wi-cli` with the following contents or download the script from the `tools` folder of this github repository.
+### 2. Create a executable shell script in your shell $PATH  called `wi-cli.sh` with the following contents or download the script from the `tools` folder of this github repository.
 ```
 #!/bin/bash
 docker run --rm -ti -v $PWD:/src wi-cli:latest $@
 ```
-### 3. Run the `wi-cli` shell command from your plugin project work folder
+### 3. Run the `wi-cli.sh` shell command from your plugin project work folder
 ```
 >cd <your project folder>
->wi-cli --help
+>wi-cli.sh --help
 ```
-### 4. Run a test container as shown below from your plugin project work folder or download the  scripts from the `tools` folder of this github repository.
+### 4. Run a test container as shown below from your plugin project work folder or download the  `test.sh` script from the `tools` folder of this github repository.
 ```
 >cd <your project folder>
 >docker run --rm -ti -v $PWD:/src --entrypoint bash wi-cli:latest
 # cd /src
 # wi-test
 ```
-### 5. Packaging Steps - Create a file jszip.json in your project folder with the following contents or download json from the `tools` folder of this github repository.
+### 5. Packaging Steps - Create a file jszip.json in your project folder with the following contents or download `jszip.json` from the `tools` folder of this github repository.
   ```
   {
       "entities": [